 Directors who are also employees of the Company do not receive any additional compensation for serving on the Board.
-Mr. Griffiths was the only director who was also an employee of the Company, and as such he did not receive any additional compensation for such service after the date on which he became an employee.
+In fiscal 2015, Mr. Griffiths was the only director who also served as an employee of the Company.
+As such, he did not receive any additional compensation for Board service, and has not since the date on which he became an employee.

-For the fiscal year ended October 31, 2014, the Company's non-employee directors received the following compensation:
+For the fiscal year ended October 31, 2015, the Company's non-employee directors received the following compensation (effective May 1, 2015):